ahk99/Dashboard-Tableau-World-Happiness/README.md

 [World Happiness data](https://www.kaggle.com/code/jahaidulislam/world-happiness-report-2005-2021-analysis-process/data) is obtained from Kaggle.

-Tableau is usdd to visually represent the data.
+Tableau is used to visually represent the data.

 Represented graphs and values are: